 - Shadow Scizor with Bullet Punch and Iron Head

-Note: Shadow Metagross outperforms every other Pokémon in the best counters list.
+Note: Shadow Metagross outperforms every other Pokémon in the best counters list and Shadow Machamp isn't far behind.
 If you are able to coordinate the use of Mega Blastoise, Mega Gyarados, or Mega Venusaur, they will boost Water or Grass types respectively, making some Shadow Pokémon perform even better, and though Mega Lopunny isn't in the top counters, it will boost Fighting types on the field.

 How many players does it take to beat Regirock in Pokémon Go?

-With the best possible counters, two high level players can take out Regirock alone; however, if you're lacking the best counters or are a lower level, you may need four or five Trainers.
+With the best possible counters (read: all Shadow Metagross,) three high level players can take out Regirock alone; however, most players will need at least four Trainers.